 Freelance Taxes 101: Everything You Need to Get Started

-Understanding How Freelance Taxes Work
+How Freelance Taxes Work (The Big Picture)

-Here’s what makes freelance taxes different from traditional employment:
+Here’s what makes freelance taxes different:

-Employer withholds taxes automaticallyYou calculate and pay taxes yourself
+Employer withholds taxesYou calculate and pay taxes yourself

 For a deeper dive into who qualifies as “self-employed,” check out Self-Employed Tax vs Freelancer Tax: The Difference You Need to Know.

-The Two Main Types of Taxes You’ll Pay
+The Two Main Taxes Freelancers Pay

 1. Income Tax